mykelalvis/FATESRD/fate-srd.com/fate-condensed/Optional Rules.md

 - +1 per level of difference to their action _before_ the roll
 - +2 per level of difference to the result _after_ the roll, _if_ the roll succeeds
-- 1 additional free invoke per level of difference to the results of a successful [[create advantage]] action
+- 1 additional free invoke per level of difference to the results of a successful [[Create Advantage]] action

 Frequent and rigid application of scale rules may put player characters at a distinct disadvantage.
 Compensate by generously affording those players opportunities to subvert scale disadvantage in clever ways.
 Viable options include researching a target for weaknesses, changing the venue to one where scale doesn't apply, or altering goals so that their opponent cannot leverage their scale advantage.